PrinsFrank/ADRL/README.md

 ### 2.3 Conclusion

-A conclusion describes a statement that is logically true when all of its premises are true.
-In the above example, the argument contains the conclusion "Socrates is mortal" based on the two premises.
+A conclusion is an identity that can be based on a set of premises and other conclusions.
+The conclusion itself does not describe how this conclusion can be made, that is done with arguments.
+In the example above, the statement "Socrates is mortal" is the conclusion.

+### 2.4 Argument

+An argument links a set of premises and/or conclusions to one conclusion.
+In the example above, the entire sentence is the argument, but it's made up of two premises and one conclusion.
+After assigning an identity to each, the three identities can be linked, which together form the argument.

-### 2.4 Trueness of Premises
+### 2.5 Trueness of Premises

 Premises can be either true or false.
 This is considered "trueness" in this specification.

-### 2.5 Validity of Conclusions
+### 2.6 Validity of Arguments

-If a conclusion is not valid, it can be marked as such.
-To allow for distributed arguments, it's also possible to mark a conclusion as valid.
+If an argument is not valid, it can be marked as such.
+To allow for distributed arguments, it's also possible to mark an argument as valid.

 ## ABNF Syntax